iceburg-net/ansible-pcd/sites/README.md

     * e.g. /sites/iceburg/stats.iceburg.net.yml
   * this convention allows for easier maintenance of massive installs

-* your definitions override sane defaults (referenced below).
-  * only override what is neccessary
+* your definitions override sane defaults (referenced below). only override what is necessary.

 ```
 # Site Definitions